LumberKnot/advent_of_code_24/README.md

 ### Day 11
 Solved best using a table of stones so that every stone of the same value can be calcultated simultaneusly.

+### Day 19
+Realized much like prevoius problems that I was calculating the same problem several times so simply used memorysation with a cusom map I built.